-Within forty-eight (48) hours of enrolling a new student, the Superintendent/designee will request copies of the new student's transfer and discipline records from all schools in which the new student attended at any time within a twelve (12) Month period preceding enrollment in the District.
-Also, parents/guardians of students new to the District will be required to complete and sign "Prior Discipline Record" form informing the District concerning suspension or expulsions incurred at Schools previously attended.
-If a student has uncompleted disciplinary actions from another school District, that discipline will be honored by this school upon official enrollment.
+Within forty-eight (48) hours of enrolling a new student, the Superintendent/designee will request copies of the new student's transfer and discipline records from all schools which the new student attended at any time within a twelve (12) Month period preceding enrollment in the District.
+Also, parents/guardians of students new to the District will be required to complete and sign a "Prior Discipline Record" form informing the District concerning suspension or expulsions incurred at Schools previously attended.
+If a student has uncompleted disciplinary actions from another school District, this school will honor that discipline upon official enrollment.